 For the carpeted rooms of your home, consider upgrading the carpet and the underlay to work alongside the insulation to keep your home warm during the cooler months.

 7. Outdoor living

 Many homebuyers are looking for outdoor areas for their kids, pets, and social activities.
-You can opt to design your alfresco area for outdoor gatherings with a dining area, barbecue, or even a wood-fired pizza oven!
-If you’re feeling lush, you can even install a freestanding bath or outdoor shower.
+You can opt to design your alfresco area for outdoor gatherings with a deck, dining area, ceiling fans, extra storage, barbecue, or even a wood-fired pizza oven!
+If you're feeling lush, you can even install a freestanding bath or outdoor shower.

 When building a home and working within a limited budget, it's always handy for homeowners to set aside some extra money for important house upgrades that are worth the investment.

 When choosing the must-have upgrades when building a house, revisit your budget and prioritise from there.
 At Plantation Homes, we include more optional house upgrades as standard in our Reserve homes, at no extra cost.
 From luxury finishes to the final touches, we've thought of it all.
 For more insight into premium inclusions, check out our Reserve Inclusion set offers.